 To not make the same mistake, follow the sign that says Marina - it is on your right as you come out of the tunnel from the station.

-If you'd like to stay over in the village then the best option is the L'Ancora (click for review and photos).
+If you'd like to stay over in the village then one of the best options is the L'Ancora (click for review and photos).

-Staying over is a great idea - it allows you to enjoy the sunset here which is the best on the Cinque Terre - more on that further down the page.
+If you're wondering where to stay in the Cinque Terre, Riomaggiore is a great option - it allows you to enjoy the sunset here which is the best on the Cinque Terre - more on that further down the page.

 Also, after dark, the day-trippers have gone so you'll get the town all to yourself - well not quite to yourself but there'll be more locals than tourists which is always nice.